 A frequent moderator of CIO roundtables and speaker at industry events, Dave is a member of the Board of Directors of Silicon Valley's Churchill Club, and a regular contributor to IDG's InfoWorld.com.
 He's also involved in a number of new technology ventures as co-founder, advisor, or board member, including The Collectors Weekly and Merced Systems.
 And for the past several years, he has worked with the Center for Digital Strategies in developing and facilitating its Roundtables on Digital Strategies series.

 He also founded Enterprise Insight and co-founded The Boston Globe's internet subsidiary, Boston.com, now one of the top ten newspaper sites.
 Dave holds an MBA from Stanford Business School and a Computer Science degree from Brown University.

 John Marshall T'92

 A chartered financial analyst and a graduate of Princeton University, John earned his MBA with Distinction from the Tuck School of Business at Dartmouth College, where he was an Edward Tuck Scholar.
 He has moderated two Roundtables on Digital Strategies with the center; "Channel Management Strategies" in 2002 and "Enabling a Customer-Focused Organization" in 2003.

 In corporate roles, Steve has served as Senior Marketing Director for the Dell Software Group, which collected Dell’s multiple enterprise software acquisitions, and as the marketing leader for Dell | KACE, one of the first of those acquisitions.
 Before joining Dell, Steve was the founding Vice President of Marketing at Accept Software, a provider of SaaS solutions for product management and portfolio strategy.
 While growing Accept from zero to acquisition by Artemis International, Steve had executive responsibility in Finance, Marketing, Business Development, and Professional Services.

-During the consulting part of his career, Steve’s practice focused on B2B/enterprise technologies, especially working with companies to identify and execute high-growth strategies.
-Steve’s clients included Apple, Adobe, Cisco, HP, IBM, Motorola, PeopleSoft, and Siebel among large technology companies, and a host of smaller companies, including some of the most successful IPOs of the 1990s, such as Aurum, Persistence, Sagent, and CommerceOne.
+Earlier in his consulting career, Steve’s practice focused on B2B/enterprise technologies.
+His many clients included established companies leading the first wave of the internet, including Apple, Adobe, Cisco, HP, IBM, Motorola, PeopleSoft, and Siebel, and a host of smaller companies, including some of the most successful IPOs of the 1990s, such as Aurum, Persistence, Sagent, and CommerceOne.